aws/aws-app-mesh-examples/walkthroughs/howto-mutual-tls-file-provided-by-acm/README.md

-# Configuring Mutual TLS with File Provided TLS Certificates from ACM
+# Configuring Mutual TLS with File Provided TLS Certificates from ACM Private CA

-In this walkthrough, like the [basic file-based TLS example](../howto-tls-file-provided), we'll enable TLS encryption with mutual (two-way) authentication between two endpoints in App Mesh using X.509 certificates.
+In this walkthrough, we'll enable TLS encryption with mutual (two-way) authentication between two endpoints in App Mesh using X.509 certificates derived from ACM Private CA (ACM PCA).
+We'll extend the Color App example and use ECS Fargate as our service hosting environment.

 ## Introduction